laforge49/gemology/gems/facets/LocalIdFacets.md

 # Local Id Facets

-The LocalIdFacet and the #LocalIdIndexFacet together support the use of identifiers with gems.
+The LocalIdsFacet and the #LocalIdIndexFacet together support the use of identifiers with gems.
 The ids of a gem are placed in the LocalIdFacet held by each gem, while the #LocalIdIndexFacet is held by a cluster and provides an index to all the gems in that cluster.

-The LocalIdFacet is a dict whose keys are the Id types and whose values are the Id names.
+The LocalIdsFacet is a dict whose keys are the Id types and whose values are the Id names.
 The #LocalIdIndexFacet is a 2-level tree of dicts.
 The keys of the first level are the Id types, the keys of the second level are the